 We know that an officer issuing a citation or ticket may not take into consideration individual situations and circumstances such as obstructed views, unsafe road conditions, acts of other motorists that may have contributed to a traffic violation, or the possibility of faulty radar equipment.
-At Clark & Clark we offer aggressive advocacy to protect the rights of our clients facing municipal court and traffic violations offenses.
+At Clark, Clark & Noonan, LLC. we offer aggressive advocacy to protect the rights of our clients facing municipal court and traffic violations offenses.

 Driving Too Slow